Dekirai/MultiPresence/README.md

 ```
 6. Modify the Path to the location where you placed MultiPresence.exe

  That's it!
 Now on every windows startup, the program will automatically launch!

+## Blacklist (Optional)
+Multipresence also allows you to block certain games from being detected.
+As of release 1.6.0, you can use a file named "blacklist.json" to block games.
+A downloable premade file and a tutorial can be found [here](https://github.com/Dekirai/MultiPresence/wiki/Blacklist).

 ## Supported games
 |Game|Platform|Updated|Information|